-Next up in our “Ask Drone Girl” series is about where you can legally fly drones as a hobby user.
+Next up in our “Ask Drone Girl” series is about where you can legally fly drones as a hobby user with a DJI drone.
 If you have a question for Drone Girl, contact her here.

 I was hoping to get some info on flying my drone around Twin Peaks in San Francisco.
 My city is covered in helipads.
 Can I still fly there?
 Can I fly over a bridge if there is a big international shipping port nearby?

 For all recreational drone pilots: Check B4UFLY

 Use the FAA’s B4UFLY, which was built by Aloft (the company formerly known as Kittyhawk) to know where you can and cannot fly with interactive maps.

 - A clear “status” indicator that informs you if is safe to fly or not.

 - Information about controlled airspace, special use airspace, critical infrastructure, airports, national parks, military training routes and temporary flight restrictions.